-(1) How does your horsepower compare to the power of a horse?

-(2) How does your horsepower compare to the horsepower of your favorite car?
+- (1) How does your horsepower compare to the power of a horse? - (2) How does your horsepower compare to the horsepower of your favorite car?

 Share your calculations with your counselor and discuss what you learned about horsepower.

-- B. Attend at least two track, cross country, or swim meets.
+- B. Attend at least two track, cross-country, or swim meets.
 You may substitute any sport where there are timed events. - (1) For each meet, time at least three racers.
 (Time the same racers at each meet.) - (2) Calculate the average speed of the racers you timed.
-(Make sure you record your data and calculations.) - (3) Compare the average speeds of your racers to each other, to the official time, and to their times at the two meets you attended.
+(Make sure you write down your data and calculations.) - (3) Compare the average speeds of your racers to each other, to the official time, and to their times at the two meets you attended.

 Share your calculations with your counselor and discuss your conclusions about the racers' strengths and weaknesses.

 - C. Attend a soccer, baseball, softball, or basketball game.
-Then choose two players.
-Keep track of their efforts during the game.
-(Make sure you record your data and calculations.)
-Calculate their statistics using the following as examples: - (1) Soccer-Goals, assists, corner kicks, keeper saves, fouls, offsides - (2) Baseball or softball-Batting average, runs batted in, fielding statistics, pitching statistics - (3) Basketball-Points, Baskets attempted, rebounds, steals, turnovers, and blocked shots
+Choose two players and keep track of their efforts during the game.
+(Make sure you write down your data and calculations.)
+Calculate their statistics using the following as examples: - (1) Soccer-Goals, assists, corner kicks, keeper saves, fouls, offsides - (2) Baseball or softball-Batting average, runs batted in, fielding statistics, pitching statistics - (3) Basketball-Points, baskets attempted, rebounds, steals, turnovers, and blocked shots

-Share your calculations with your counselor and discuss your conclusions about the players' strengths and weaknesses.
+Share your calculations with your counselor, and discuss your conclusions about the players' strengths and weaknesses.

 - D. Attend a football game or watch one on TV.
-(This is a fun activity to do with a parent or friend.)
+(This is a fun activity to do with a parent or friend!)
 Keep track of the efforts of your favorite team during the game.
-(Make sure you record your data and calculations.)
-Then calculate your team's statistics using the following as examples: - (1) Kicks/punts - (a) Kickoff-Kick return yards - (b) Punt-Number, yards - (c) Field goals-Attempted, percent completed, yards - (d) Extra points-Attempted, percent completed - (2) Offense - (a) Number of first downs - (b) Forward passes-Attempted, percent completed, total length of passes, longest pass, number and length of passes caught by each receiver, yardage gained by each receiver after catching a pass - (c) Running plays-Number, yards gained or lost for each run, longest run from scrimmage line, total yards gained or lost, and number of touchdowns - (3) Defense-Number of quarterback sacks, interceptions, turnovers, and safeties
+(Make sure you write down your data and calculations.)
+Calculate your team's statistics using the following as an example: - (1) Kicks/punts - (a) Kickoff-Kick return yards - (b) Punt-Number, yards - (c) Field goals-Attempted, percent completed, yards - (d) Extra point-Attempted, percent completed - (2) Offense - (a) Number of first downs - (b) Forward passes-Attempted, percent completed, total length of passes, longest pass, number and length of passes caught by each receiver, yardage gained by each receiver after catching a pass - (c) Running plays-Number, yards gained or lost for each run, longest run from scrimmage line, total yards gained or lost, and number of touchdowns - (3) Defense-Number of guarterback sacks, interceptions turnovers, safeties